larrycustodio/portfolio/content/posts/2019-01-08---JavaScript-animations-and-the-rAF-method.md

 - an interval callback is invoked to transform the target element's state in discretised/ step-wise methods:

   A) Said steps are determined by the displacement between the start and end state, the rate of change (easing function), and the total duration defined.

-For our example, the container _starts_ from some horizontal scroll position, will _end_ up at another horizontal scroll position, and will "ease" from start to end within a defined period of time (by default, the JQuery describes the easing curve as a "swing", to 400ms).
+  For our example, the container _starts_ from some horizontal scroll position, will _end_ up at another scroll position to center the selected element, and will "ease" from start to end within a defined period of time.
+By default, the JQuery describes the "ease" as a "swing", within a period of 400ms.

-  B) Each instance of the interval represents a chunk of the duration, being invoked via a setInterval method called every 13ms (so about 60fps/~16ms).
-Back to our example, the 750ms duration this then be divided into 45 segments ( 750 / 1000 sec \* 60 segments/sec )
+  B) The setInterval method is called every 13ms to achieve the refresh rate of approximately 60fps.
+Back to our example, the 750ms duration means that our animation frames will be divided into into 45 segments ( 750 / 1000 sec \* 60 segments/sec ).

 Following this approach, I decided to divide up the calculations and to three separate methods: